 The liner sits inside the shell of your boot and makes your snowboard boots more comfortable.
 Your lining preference will help guide what types of snowboard boots will work for you.
 At Buckman's, you'll find these liner options:

-If you've got particular needs for your boots, consider liners that mold to your feet with heat.
+If you've got particular needs for your snowboard boots, consider liners that mold to your feet with heat.
 Whether they use the natural heat from your body or different heat methods, these liners create a comfortable custom fit.
 Other liners rely on repeated wear to pack out and mold to your feet.

 How Are Snowboard Boots Supposed to Fit?

-You want your boots to feel a little tight, so you don't feel like you'll walk out of them.
+You want your snowboard boots to feel a little tight, so you don't feel like you'll walk out of them.
 But you should still be able to put your foot in them with minimal (if any) discomfort.
-The liners will begin to conform to your fit eventually, after about one to two weeks os use.
+The liners will begin to conform to your fit eventually, after about one to two weeks of use.
 If your boot feels a bit awkward at first, give it a few wears to break in.
-There are other ways to custom fit your fit, especially if you have an intuition or heat-moldable liner.
+There are other ways to custom fit your snowbaord boot fit, especially if you have an intuition or heat-moldable liner.

 Help your boots fit correctly with the right socks, as well.
 Your everyday socks won't provide the right comfort and protection.
 Instead, wear snowboard socks made to work with how your feet and ankles move as you snowboard.
-They won't bunch as much as regular socks, making your boots more comfortable and fit correctly.
+Snowboard socks won't bunch as much as regular socks, making your boots more comfortable and fit correctly.

 How to Measure for Snowboard Boots

-Ultimately, the best way to measure your feet for snowboard boots is to try on different sizes in-store.
+Ultimately, the best way to measure your feet for boots is to try on different snowboard boot sizes in-store.
 With an in-store visit, our professional boot fitters will show you how to measure for snowboard boots and make suggestions based on your individual needs.
 When you're trying on snowboard boots, the best tip is to take 10 minutes moving around in them and feeling out how they fit.
 During your try-on, you should:

 - Do a few lunges.